gwu-cs-advos/advos_book/doc/c04_case_studies.md

 Programming language libraries are linked and loaded into the process of the application.
 Modules structured as libraries have a number of implications, including both limitations and benefits:

+- *Limitations.*
-- Libraries must often be implicitly trusted.
+	Libraries must often be implicitly trusted.
 	Libraries must abide, by default, by the types of the programming language, thus might only have access to arguments passed into the library, allocated by the library, and globally stored by the library.
 	However, in practice, this offers little isolation.
 	Libraries can often access the entire OS's system call layer, thus access any system resources the application code has access to.
-	Further, most programming languages enable code to interact with C code (often for compatibility reasons), and some even focus on it (Python).
+	Further, most programming languages enable code to interact with C code (often for compatibility reasons), and some even focus on C inter-operation (Python).
 	Even more, synchronous function calls mean that infinite, or long loops in libraries consume the CPU resources of applications.
 	Clearly, libraries must be treated as being one-and-the-same as the application code, thus falling short of providing isolation.
+- *Benefits.*
-- Library functionalities are exported as typed sets of functions and data-types that the programming language understands.
+	Library functionalities are exported as typed sets of functions and data-types that the programming language understands.
 	This means that applications use direct function calls to communicate with the libraries.
 	This results in efficient function calls to the library's functions, even potentially inlining library code into the instruction stream of the application.
 	Importantly, it also means that data passed from application to library is directly interpreted by the library.